 |Dr. Paul Marr||Dr. George Pomeroy||Dr. Jan Smith|

 ESS 110 Introduction to Geology

 Examines and analyzes the geological processes and elements involved in the mobile earth, with emphasis on earth materials, external and internal processes, and earth history.
-Attention given to human interaction with the geological environment.
-Topographic maps, fossils, minerals and rocks are used to enhance understanding and student involvement.
+Attention is given to human interaction with the geological environment.
+Topographic maps, fossils, minerals, and rocks are used to enhance understanding and student involvement.
 Lab/lecture.